SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-*Advanced seasonal adjustment* scenarios present the in-depth analysis of seasonal adjustment results for time series generated with the user-defined specifications.
+*Advanced seasonal adjustment* scenarios present an in-depth analysis of seasonal adjustment results for time series generated with the user-defined specifications.
 They are intended for the advanced users who already have some practical experience of seasonal adjustment.
 They focus on how to correct the deficiencies of the specification and improve the modelling.
-Links to the appropriate parts of the [*Reference Manual*](../reference-manual/) for detailed explanations on actions to be performed are provided when necessary.
+Links to the appropriate parts of the [*Reference Manual*](../reference-manual/) for detailed explanations are provided when necessary.

-### Chosing parameters of seasonal adjustment process
+### Choosing parameters of seasonal adjustment process

 This section guides the user through functions that can be used in the process of seasonal adjustment of a single time series.
 It explains how to use available options to enhance the automatically selected seasonal adjustment model.
 This part is divided into several case studies.
-Each of them address a certain issue and suggests how to deal with it.
+Each of them address a given issue and suggests how to deal with it.

 As a prerequisite, the [*single time series*](../case-studies/simplesa-single.html) scenario should be studied.
 The majority of the case studies in this section concern working with modelling or